University at Buffalo

 Professional Summary:

-My research focuses on the politics of education, and how social policies address structural violence to center the health, well-being, and human rights of young women and girls.
-This includes investigating policy actor knowledge, discourse, and decision-making processes in an era of ongoing neoliberal and settler colonial reform.
-This also involves considering how power and normative culture factor into said processes.
-Both areas rely upon interdisciplinarity and qualitative methods to examine causes, effects, and public sector responses to gender-based violence and forced displacement.
+My research focuses on the politics of education and how social policies address structural violence to center the health, well-being, and human rights of women and girls.
+Reliant upon interdisciplinarity and critical qualitative methodology, this includes investigating policy actor knowledge and decision-making processes.
+In an era of ongoing neoliberal and settler colonial reform, this also involves examining how culture, ideology, and rhetoric factor into said processes.

 • UB Alberti Center for Bullying Abuse Prevention

-• UB Community for Excellence in Global Health Equity (Refugee Health and Wellbeing co-Lead)
+• UB Community for Excellence, Global Health Equity

-• UB Department of Global Gender & Sexuality Studies
+• UB Department, Global Gender and Sexuality Studies

-• ELP 200: Foundations of Educational Policy & Leadership for Social Justice
+• ELP 200: Foundations of Policy and Leadership

 • LAI 626: Advanced Qualitative Methods